slekkala1/Crane/REPORT.md

 A member leaving will decrease usage to 384B/s
 After detection and removal a failure will be the same 384B/s as the member leaving

+A member is marked as failed if an update hasn't been seen for 11 rounds of gossiping.
+So to consider the impact of false positives from 3%, 10%, and 30% for N = 2 and 4.

+When N = 2 we don't gossip to ourselves, we always gossip to another node so the probability of a false detection is the same as the probability for failing 11 times to send a message.
+So at 3%, the probability of a false detection is 0.0000000000000000177147 at 10%, 0.00000000001 and at 30%, 0.00000177147

 Gossip Client and Gossip Server
 -------------------------------